fractalysid/SkyMoG/SkyMoG.md

 # Skyrim Modding Guide

-Well, there won't be a lot of explanation here.
+Well, there won't be a lot of explanations here.
 Just an ordered (not always) list of mods and a few instructions on how to install them correctly.
 There will be links, so if you're curious, just click them and quench your thirst for knowledge.

 ##### Prerequisites
 1. RAM >= 4GB
 2. VRAM >= 2GB
 3. HDD space available >= 60 GB (14 GB Skyrim, 20+-GB Compressed Mods, 35+-GB Installed Mods)

 ## First Steps
 1. Download Skyrim from Steam; English language would be better (it makes sure not to come across translation related bugs).
 2. Download and install the latest version of [SKSE](http://skse.silverlock.org/)